farrukh-ahm/Borrow-A-Story-Library/README.md

 <br><br>

 ### Profile <a name="profile"></a>
-The profile page displays the basic information of the user provided while registering, like user_name and e-mail address.
+The profile page displays the basic information of the user that they provided while registering, like user_name and e-mail address.
 It also has a section for contact information, which the user can fill, like address and phone number.
 This information is handled by the django's form element to update the database.

-This page also displays the books which has been borrowed by the user and the books bookmarked by them.
+This page also displays the books which have been borrowed by the user and the books bookmarked by them.
 <br><br>

 Bio Section:<br>